 The parking garage will be open for free church parking on Sunday mornings.
 Please take a ticket when you enter the garage AND bring it with you.
 Our safety staff will be distributing the special stickers you will need to affix to your parking ticket in order to exit the lot after worship without paying the parking free.

-The wearing of face coverings is optional while onsite.
+The wearing of face coverings is optional for all indoor activities while onsite.
 If you wish, one can be provided to you.
 While social distancing is no longer required, please respect the comfort level of your neighbors.
 Ushers will be present to assist if you have any questions.
-Please note: the balcony has been designated as a “mask-required” seating area.

 An offering will be taken or you can use our Give link above to donate online.